-H2 2025: Agreement may be reached among co-legislators on the Omnibus Directive.
+TBC: Agreement to be reached among colegislators on the Omnibus Directive.

 EU retail investment package

 As part of the Capital Markets Union agenda, the Commission is focused on improving EU retail access to capital markets.

 In May 2021, the Commission published a consultation paper entitled 'A retail investment strategy for Europe'.
 This was followed by a second, targeted consultation in February 2022 on options to enhance product suitability and appropriateness assessments.